gnebehay/parser/README.md

-I really enjoyed doing this small side project because it takes you back to the roots of computer science (this stuff dates back to 1969, according to [Wikipedia](https://en.wikipedia.org/wiki/LL_parser) and I liked a lot how you end up with a beautiful and simple solution.
+I really enjoyed doing this small side project because it takes you back to the roots of computer science (this stuff dates back to 1969, according to [Wikipedia](https://en.wikipedia.org/wiki/LL_parser) and I like a lot how you end up with a beautiful and simple solution.

-Be aware that I am by no means an expert in anything what is happening here and a person well versed in compiler construction would probably shudder looking at some of the things happening here, but to me it was a nice educational exercise.
+Be aware that I am by no means an expert in compiler construction and someone who is would probably shudder at some of the things happening here, but to me it was a nice educational exercise.